patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ![EOF Error](https://github.com/user-attachments/assets/b67bb757-e83e-4d0c-9267-a80c3c3f5944)

 Dont worry though this is just telling you the system created the file but it does not have the required saved variable within the file.
 Simply home the printer to create the variable within the file to clear the error.

+•Unless you're running `Klicky Probe` then please [see here](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General%20_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#unless-youre-using-klicky-probe).

 ****************************************************************************************************************************